oxiby/oxiby-docs/src/README.md

 ## Audience

-The language guide is suitable for readers with or without programming experience.
+The book is suitable for readers with or without programming experience.
 As such, many fundamental programming concepts are explained alongside their implementation in Oxiby.

 ## Caveats